 What They Found

-Researchers found that a patient experiencing adverse radiation effects (edema, headaches, and nausea) after stereotactic radiosurgery for arteriovenous malformations, which did not respond to steroid treatment, was successfully treated with hyperbaric oxygen therapy.
+Researchers found that a patient experiencing adverse radiation effects (oedema, headaches, and nausea) after stereotactic radiosurgery for arteriovenous malformations, which did not respond to steroid treatment, was successfully treated with hyperbaric oxygen therapy.
 This case, along with 5 other reviewed cases of radiation injury after stereotactic radiosurgery for arteriovenous malformations, suggests hyperbaric oxygen therapy as a therapeutic option.

 Canadian Relevance